siggame/octo-robot/README.md

-How to run the arena.
+How to run the arena (Ubuntu 15.10)
 These will be very specific instructions on how to setup the arena for an actual tournament.
 There might be some slight differences when running this as a "test" arena, but those are typically for either convenience or pertain to other parts that are not functional before MegaminerAI starts.
 For testing and development, replace 'production' with 'development' in all commands.

 This will assume some basic information about linux, and git.